 Anything that is discussed within the counselling room is totally confidential (within the confines of legal constraints).
 As a professional requirement I receive regular support on my case load from an independent counsellor who is an experienced counselling supervisor – throughout which I maintain client confidentiality.

 I am a diploma qualified counsellor and an accredited member of the British Association for Counselling and psychotherapy (BACP).

-I am committed to my continuing professional development to expand and update my knowledge and undertake training on a regular basis.
+I have a Masters Degree in Positive Psychology and am committed to my continuing professional development to expand and update my knowledge and undertake training on a regular basis.

-I have specialist training in counselling young people and children, creative arts in counselling including sand play therapy, rape crisis, bereavement training and substance awareness.
+I have specialist training in counselling young people and children, creative arts in counselling including sand play therapy, bereavement training and substance awareness.

-I am a DTLLS qualified teacher/trainer and a member of the Institute for learning (IFL).
-I teach counselling Skills at West Herts College.
+I am a PGCE qualified teacher/trainer.
+I teach Counselling Skills at West Herts College.